-- Analysts meetings are also organised periodically. - to raise and discuss matters relating to the Company with the Board.
+- Analysts meetings are also organised periodically. - In compliance with the Companies Act 2001, shareholders are invited to the Annual Meeting of NMH at which the Board of Directors is also present.
+The Company's Annual meeting provides an opportunity to shareholders to raise and discuss matters relating to the Company with the Board.